 When Tea wakes up, she is attended to by a bone witch who decides to take Tea and her dead brother along with her and train her.
 Tea was taught that bone witches are powerful and evil.
 But Tea has no choice but to go along as her new powers have already instilled fear in her neighbors.

-That all happens within the first 20 pages and it only picks up after that.
+All of that happens within the first 20 pages and it only picks up after that.
 I really appreciated how Chupeco goes right into the story instead of delaying like a lot of books do.

 It took me less than 24 hours to finish this book.
-I did not plan to but it was written so well and the book keeps you on the edge of your seat.
+I did not plan to but it was written so well and the novel keeps you on the edge of your seat.
 And it was definitely worth it when I reached the end.

 Seeing Chupeco intertwine a life of a geisha into her book fluidly was satisfying.
 It worked well and let’s Chupeco build a stationary home for all her characters.